What Does Biblical Hope Mean for Believers?

 And, thanks to God, this biblical hope is not the same as hope in the world.

-In the world, hope may be more akin to a wish; something desired but not too fervently.
-Yet, biblical hope that is discovered through our God of hope is a hope that is richer, better, deeper.
+In the world, hope may be more akin to a wish—something desired but not too fervently.
+Yet, biblical hope, discovered through our God of hope, is richer, better, and deeper.
 It is not a hope that dwindles under pressure.
 It is not based on passing desires.
-In biblical hope there is a sure foundation.
+In biblical hope, there is a sure foundation.
 There is expectation and trust—a future!

 We were made to hope.
-We were made in the image of our God of hope.
-It is time for us to walk forward in that hope.
-Not wondering if the hopes we put in God and our future will be dashed, but knowing instead that our loving God desires good things for us!
+We were made in the image of our God of hope, our ultimate hope being the glorious hope of His return (Titus 2:3).
+It is time for us to walk forward in that hope, not wondering if the hopes we put in God and our future will be dashed but knowing instead that our loving God desires good things for us!